zammad/zammad-user-documentation/advanced/macros.rst

 (*e.g.,* close-and-tag-as-spam or reassign-to-another-group), macros can make the job a whole lot easier.

-.. note:: 🤔 **How do I make macros?**

-   You don't - that's the
-   :admin-docs:`administrator's job </manage/macros.html>`.
+Macros can be created by your :admin-docs:`administrator </manage/macros.html>`.
 If you have an idea for a macro you'd like to use, your Zammad admin can probably make it happen.

-Macros can be applied in one of two ways: on a single ticket, or in bulk.
+Macros can be applied in two ways: on a single ticket, or in bulk.

 On a Single Ticket
 ------------------